apache/beam/website/src/documentation/programming-guide.md

 ```

 #### BagState
-A common use case for state is to accumulate multiple elements. `BagState` allows for accumulating elements in an
+A common use case for state is to accumulate multiple elements. `BagState` allows for accumulating an unordered set
-unordered manner.
+ofelements.
 This allows for addition of elements to the collection without requiring the reading of the entire
 collection first, which is an efficiency gain.
 In addition, runners that support paged reads can allow individual
 bags larger than available memory.